martyboggs/threejs-world/_posts/2016-11-27-inverse-kinematics-in-three-js.md

 ---
 layout: post
-title: Inverse Kinematics in three.js
+title: Inverse Kinematics in ThreeJS
 description: Inverse kinematics (or IK) aren't supported by three.js at this time.
 There are some libraries that can perform calculations in two dimensions, but because these calculations can be expensive, I recommend another way.
 example: ex4
 author: Marty Boggs